hyattpd/gbproks/README.md

 ```

 providing the path to the repository as well as to the Prodigal binary.
 If the
-**--prodigal** option is omitted, the script just calls the binary 'prodigal' and
+**--prodigal** option is omitted, the script calls the binary 'prodigal' and
 assumes it exists in the user's path.
 The script writes the various Prodigal output
 files to the **complete_prodigal** and **wgs_prodigal** subdirectories, including
 **.faa** files for proteins, **.dna** files for gene nucleotide sequences, **.stt** files for